 Active humanist campaigning

-After years of campaigning by humanists, 2008 finally saw the outdated Blasphemy Laws abolished, and the BHA lobbied to keep the Human Fertilisation and Embryology Bill from making abortion law more restrictive or from blocking important scientific research.
-The BHA held firm on public service reform and welfare reform, on religious discrimination in schools as well as in employment, and advocated the good standing of non-religious people, on children’s rights and on human rights.
+After years of campaigning by humanists, 2008 finally saw the outdated blasphemy laws abolished, and Humanists UK lobbied to keep the Human Fertilisation and Embryology Bill from making abortion law more restrictive or from blocking important scientific research.
+Humanists UK held firm on public service reform and welfare reform, on religious discrimination in schools as well as in employment, and advocated the good standing of non-religious people, on children’s rights and on human rights.
 Professor Grayling heralded the 60th anniversay of the Universal Declaration of Human Rights in a brilliant, powerful series of commemorative articles for the Guardian.

 2009 has seen a flurry of celebration to mark the 150th anniversary of the publication of On the Origin of Species, as well as the 200th year since the birth of Charles Darwin himself – one of Britain’s greatest historical thinkers and the greatest of historical naturalists.
 National public celebrations of intellectual and scientific achievement are rare but precious, wonderful opportunities.